facelessuser/coloraide/docs/src/markdown/advanced.md

 ColorAide aims to make colors easy to use, but the one case that can frustrate users is interpolating with an achromatic color using a cylindrical color space.

-Achromatic colors do not have a hue, but all conversions end up yielding something for hue, even it it has no practical meaning.
+Achromatic colors do not have a hue, but all conversions end up yielding something for hue, even it has no practical meaning.
 This can cause odd color shifts when interpolating with an achromatic color.
 In order to get logical results when doing interpolation, we detect when a color is achromatic (or very close to achromatic) and set the hues to undefined.
 This helps us to identify achromatic cases and helps us to prevent weird color shifts when interpolating